2507612boss-byte/eduard-pil-biography-/README.en.md

 **3. Works on Applied Linguistics**
 Developed a formalized theory of the English language using graph theory.
 *   Pil E.A.
 English Letters and Calling. — St. Petersburg: REMO & Co., 2000.
+*   Pil E.A., Pil M.E.
+Idioms, Slang, Antonymus and Synonyms In One Book. —  St. Petersburg: РЕМО & Co., 2001.
+*   Pil E.A.
+Words for Everyday Topics. —  St. Petersburg: РЕМО & Co., 2010.
 *   Pil E.A.
 Theory of the English Language // Open science 2.0. — USA, 2018.

 **4. Popular Science and Literary Works**